opentheboxbe/spiderweb_widget/README.md

 The {api url} is configurable when instantiating the Openthebox.Spiderweb class and typically starts with your domain name, e.g. https://my-server.com/openthebox

-You can generate an api token as following:
+You can generate an api token from the client id and client secret that comes with your openthebox.be subscription as following:

 ```curl
 curl --request POST \